 About Bill Czappa

 I was born in 1947 the year of the Roswell incident.
 Iâ€™m not saying there is a connection but it seems a lot of things happened in 1947, the least of which was my birth.
 I always made art as a child and made my first kinetic sculpture when I was 14.
 When I turned 19 I built a cabin cruiser and lived aboard it in Marina Del Ray for the next 6 years while studying art at Santa Monica College.
 I graduated in 1972 with a degree in fine art.
 My current studio is in Burbank, California.
-Not far from the studio is my own personal gallery that has been at the same location for over 27 years, making it the oldest art gallery in Burbank.
+Not far from my studio was my own personal gallery that had been at that same location for over 35 years, making it the oldest art gallery in Burbank.

 My work is made from found objects of all kinds, from spaghetti sauce to concrete, and often includes sculpted wood.
 I seldom make a series; each sculpture is different from the next, although you may find some connecting links in style, content, or humor.
 I am also a writer and have incorporated text into some of my work.
 As with my art, there is a lot of humor and social commentary in my writing.
 My goal in art is to make people feel better for having seen it.